 „I probably do know who he might be and therefore why I was restrained and you ran the errands.“ Oh, that virtual encyclopaedia of the local mob in the brains of his.

 „Because he wasn’t the one I talked with.
 Nor one of the chaps I encountered in that joint of yours.
 He wasn’t present so we didn’t know there was somebody else behind it.
 No names were named.
 They were careful with that.“

 „Nor did I. He sent the bald guy.“

 „And the Sicilian knows you from..“

 „A cold case.
 From before I established my own agency.“ Not saying much.

 „Which cold case?“ I was interested.

 „Please, don’t go there yet.
 We have to focus on that little girl in distress.“ Charles cut off the conversation.
 I was very intrigued because I didn’t know everything and I wanted to.
-But bit my tongue so we can work something out.
+But I bit my tongue so we can work something out.

 „So how do we find her?“ I asked the knotty question.

 „We knock at his door or you bring him one hundred grand as he commissioned you.
-Is there a terminal hour you had to appear somewhere?“ Oh, he had me there.
+Is there a terminal hour you have to appear somewhere?“ Oh, he had me there.
 No places, no rendez-vous.
 Only the bald guy knew and he was dead. „Then we pay him a visit.“

 „That..“ An echoing voice from behind. „Won’t be necessary.“